SelfCareMap

 3. Choose Books That Feel Like a Treat, Not a Task

-• A short story you can finish in one sitting
+• A short story collection where you can finish a narrative in one sitting.

-Save the dense nonfiction for when you have mental bandwidth.
-Right now, you’re building a habit, not earning a degree.
+Save the dense nonfiction or the 800 page epic for when you have more mental bandwidth.
+Right now, you are building a habit, not earning a degree.
+Give yourself permission to read "guilty pleasure" books.
+The most important thing is the act of reading, not the prestige of the prose.

 4. Let Go of Guilt (and Perfection)